Nah Dove

 Nah Dove (born 1940s) is an author, lecturer and scholar in African-American studies.
-She has lived in Ghana, Nigeria, Sierra Leone, Canada, the UK, and in the US, where she is an Assistant Professor Instruction in the Department of Africology and African American Studies at the College of Liberal Arts, Temple University, Philadelphia.
+She has lived in Ghana, Nigeria, Sierra Leone, Canada, the UK, and in the US, where she is an assistant professor instruction in the department of Africology and African American studies at the college of liberal arts, Temple University, Philadelphia.

-Her book Afrikan Mothers: Bearers of Culture, Makers of Social Change was published in 1998; some of her other publications include The Afrocentric School [a blueprint] (2021), Being Human Being: Transforming the Race Discourse (2021) co-authored with Dr Molefi Kete Asante, and a contribution to the 2019 anthology New Daughters of Africa, edited by Margaret Busby.
+Her book Afrikan Mothers: Bearers of Culture, Makers of Social Change was published in 1998; some of her other publications include The Afrocentric School [a blueprint] (2021), Being Human Being: Transforming the Race Discourse (Universal Write Publications, 2021) co-authored with Dr Molefi Kete Asante, and a contribution to the 2019 anthology New Daughters of Africa, edited by Margaret Busby.

 Background

 Born to a Ghanaian father and an English mother, Nah Dove spent her early years in West Africa, before going with her family to live in Britain.
 She said in a 2015 interview with Angela Cobbinah: "I found England hostile and a place where I didn't fit in anywhere – I really hated school."
 She was in her early twenties when she first married and became a mother, and after the failure of a second marriage she successfully raised six children as a single parent.
 She defines herself as "a proud mother, grandmother and great grandmother".
 At the age of 40 she studied for a degree at the Polytechnic of North London (later University of North London), after which she won a bursary in 1990 to study for a master's degree in sociology at the Institute of Education, with specific reference to the education of black children.

 Encouraged by civil rights activist Ida Mae Holland, whom she met at the London opening of Holland's play From the Mississippi Delta, Dove decided to continue her studies in the United States.
-Focusing her research on African Culture, Women and Education, she earned a PhD in American Studies from the State University of New York at Buffalo (SUNY Buffalo).
-She went on to become an Assistant Professor in the Department of African American Studies there, and also lectured at Temple and Penn State universities in Pennsylvania, before moving to teach at Medgar Evers Community University in New York.
+Focusing her research on African culture, women and education, she earned a PhD in American studies from the State University of New York at Buffalo (SUNY Buffalo).
+She went on to become an assistant professor in the department of African American studies there, and also lectured at Temple and Penn State universities in Pennsylvania, before moving to teach at Medgar Evers Community University in New York.